MrPowers/mungingdata/docs/python/how-pyenv-works-shims.md

   - "python"
 ---

+# Deep dive into how pyenv actually works by leveraging the shim design pattern

 [pyenv](https://github.com/pyenv/pyenv) lets you manage multiple versions of Python on your computer.

 This blog post focuses on how pyenv uses the shim design pattern to provide a wonderful user experience (it doesn't focus on installing and using the software like other posts).